 Community museum for three cultural tribes, in the heart of Porsanger municipality!

-Porsanger is a three cultural area, so the Porsanger Museum represents and displays Sami people, Kven people and Norwegian people cultural history, as well as the war history from World War II.
-The war exhibition “Traces of war” which is at the Skoganvarre Museum was renewed in 2016, with conservator Riinakaisa Laitila and author Roger Albrigtsen in charge.
+Porsanger is a three cultural area, so the Porsanger Museum represents and displays Sami-, Kven- and Norwegian people cultural history, as well as the war history from World War II.
+The war exhibition “Traces of war” which were at the Skoganvarre Museum is now closed.

 Free museum visit for the locals in Porsanger

 Children under 15 years: Free

 Groups for maximum 10 people: NOK 50 per person.
 Contact Siv Marit E. Turi, Cellphone: 408 58 770 or mailto: email@example.com